 Arkansas almost became the second state to implement restrictions on children’s social media usage with Act 689, also known as the Social Media Safety Act.
-This social media age verification law mandates age verification and parental consent for users under 18 when creating new social media accounts.
-Although a federal judge temporarily blocked the law in September of 2023, the governor of Arkansas is urging legislators to start work on it again.
-In this article, we will look about what Act 689 would entail for Arkansas.
+This social media age verification law mandated age verification and parental consent for users under 18 when creating new social media accounts.
+However, a federal judge permanently blocked the law in March 2025, ruling it unconstitutional for violating the First Amendment by imposing overly broad and vague restrictions on protected speech.
+Despite initial legislative support, ongoing legal challenges have prevented the law from being enforced.
+But since many US states are in the process of enforcing or considering implementing similar laws, let’s analyze Arkansas Act 689 and its possible implications.

 Key Requirements of Act 689